open-eio/opk-tutorials/temper1.md

 Make note of the public and private keys; but also download the 'keys_*.json' file locally.

-Also keep track of the URL for your stream -- you'll be wanting to view it later!

 ## Preparing your 'sensor recipe' (autorun.sh)